mike-degreat/Learnable-github-Task/README.md

 - Bitbucket
 - Gitea

-## 4. Explain the difference between git fetch and git pull
+## 4. Explain the difference between `git fetch` and `git pull`

 | **Git Fetch**                                         | **Git pull**                                 |
 | ----------------------------------------------------- | -------------------------------------------- |
 | _git fetch downloads updates but doesn't merge them._ | _git pull fetches updates and merges them._  |
 | _git fetch is used to review changes before merging_  | _updates local branch with lastest changes._ |
 | _Doesn't affect working directory._                   | _Affects working dirctory._                  |

+## 5. Explain in simple terms `git rebase`

+**Git Rebase**
+: git rebase is a Git command used for integrating changes from one branch into another while maintaining a cleaner and more linear commit history.